<img src="https://d5nxst8fruw4z.cloudfront.net/atrk.gif?account=5C8hi1agq800qI" style="display:none" height="1" width="1" alt="">

 Badlands National Park

 Most visitors haven’t seen scenery like the views throughout the Badlands.
 The geological moon-like formations are unmatched.
-You can get out and hike in the park for an up-close look, but you can also drive through and stop at various lookout points for once-in-a-lifetime photos.
+Hike in the park for an up-close look or drive through and stop at various lookout points for once-in-a-lifetime photos.

 Mount Rushmore

-One of the most iconic National Parks in the country, Mount Rushmore pays homage to American presidents Washington, Jefferson, T. Roosevelt, and Lincoln.
+Mount Rushmore, one of the most iconic National Parks in the country, pays homage to American presidents Washington, Jefferson, T. Roosevelt, and Lincoln.
 The Black Hills come to life with the carvings, especially if you catch a summer evening lighting ceremony.
 Be sure to make time to visit a souvenir shop in nearby Keystone.

-Only 15 miles from Mount Rushmore, the memorial is dedicated to North American Indian heritage.
+Only fifteen miles from Mount Rushmore, the Crazy Horse Memorial is dedicated to North American Indian heritage.
 Make sure to stop and see the likeness of Oglala Lakota warrior Crazy Horse at what will be the world’s largest sculpture at completion.
-To give you an idea of its grandeur, Crazy Horse's Face measures 87 feet 6 inches, and his horse’s mane will eventually reach 62 feet high.
+To give you an idea of its grandeur, Crazy Horse's face measures 87 feet 6 inches, and his horse’s mane will eventually reach 62 feet high.

 If you have more time to explore South Dakota on 1-90, check out these road trip fan favorites: